ppls-nd-prs/lola/README.md

 <code>*modification-id*</code>: see <code>README.md</code> in the <code>mod_dictionaries</code> folder. <br>
 <code>*lexical-knowledge*</code>: use "True" if you want the prover to use lexical knowledge when making the predictions, otherwise use "False".

+Note: this file makes use of Prover9, which needs Linux.
+For a way to run this code on a different operating system, Google Colab can be used (since it runs on Linux).
+For notebook demonstrating this see the <code>colab_notebooks</code> folder.

 ---

 #### <code>get_conf_mats.py</code>: <br>